 But, for one reason or the other, not all businesses have the resources to build out their team of experts.
 This is especially true of small-to-mid-sized companies.
 To stay competitive and accommodate the technical needs of their organization, many companies look into seriously into a solution like managed IT services.

 Managed IT services, or outsourced IT, is a third-party service that provides infrastructure, IT, and other technical support to organizations.
 You might also hear this type of company referred to as an MSP, short for managed service provider.

 Services MSPs offer can vary widely, covering everything from cybersecurity needs, VoIP solutions, backup recovery, and more.
 Organizations typically seek out outsourced IT support when they lack the capital to hire and manage their own in-house IT team.
 Or when they prefer the expertise and benefits that outsourcing can provide.

-Because of how broad and challenging IT problems are, it’s not uncommon for a company to utilize an MSP in some manner.
+Because of how broad and challenging IT problems are, it’s not uncommon for a company to utilize an MSP in some manner, especially in a market like managed IT services Seattle.
 But, like many things dealing with technology, MSPs cover a broad umbrella of many different types of managed services.
 Knowing what the service options are and which ones you need can be a hurdle in itself.

 So, we’re here to clear up some questions you might have about the vast range of managed service offerings.

 Different Types of Managed IT Services